dbieber/davidbieber.com/hugo/content/snippets/2024-03-04-conversational-spaced-repetition.md

 My initial leaning is therefore toward Option (C), but I intend this piece to be more about opening the topic for discussion than arriving at particular answers or design decisions.

 **What is the mechanism by which an LLM can surface something proactively?
-Or does the human user need to initiate a review system?**
+Or does the human user need to initiate a review session?**

 The significance of this question is: how will these review sessions get started?
 If we're relying on the human to remember to initiate one, that's prone to their forgetting.
 If an LLM is proactively interrupting a user's day, that's prone to be distracting or annoying.
 Striking a user friendly middle ground is key!
 Notifications are a touchy subject, where we must ultimately give users control so they can get reminders in ways that are kind to their mind.